communityds/nusoap/README.md

 # NuSOAP legacy

-Fork of nusoap version 0.9.6 with additional fixes for use with SugarCRM SOAP API.
+Fork of `nusphere/nusoap` `v0.9.6` with additional fixes for use with SugarCRM SOAP API.